sisrfeng/coc-wiki/Using-coc-extensions.md

 ### Use vim's plugin manager for coc extension

-Starting from recent master of coc.nvim, you can manage coc extension by using a plugin manager for vim, like [vim-plug](https://github.com/junegunn/vim-plug), coc will try to load coc extensions from your `&rtp`
+You can manage coc extension by using a plugin manager for vim, like [vim-plug](https://github.com/junegunn/vim-plug), coc will try to load coc extensions from your `&rtp`

 Example for coc-tsserver: